Ed Short: Early career and wartime service

 After graduating from Roosevelt High School in Chicago in 1937, Short attended Wright Junior College.
 He worked for the Chicago Tribune and was a publicity man for Chicago Stadium in 1940–41.
-He then served in the United States Army during World War II, attaining the rank of captain, and was a radio broadcaster after the war, serving as sports director of WJJD-AM, Chicago.
+He then served in the United States Army during World War II, attaining the rank of captain, and was a radio broadcaster after the war, including a stint as sports director of WJJD-AM, Chicago.
 He joined the White Sox in 1950 as publicity director, and later was named the club's traveling secretary.
-Despite his having served in administrative positions, rather than in baseball operations, he was promoted to succeed Hank Greenberg as the Chisox' general manager late in the 1961 season.
+Despite his having worked in administrative positions, rather than in baseball operations, he was promoted to succeed Hank Greenberg as the Chisox' general manager late in the 1961 season.
 But, as a GM, Short was noted for his bold moves.

 Rebuilding the White Sox

 In his first off-season, he traded aging White Sox stars Billy Pierce, future Baseball Hall of Famer Minnie Miñoso and Roy Sievers to the National League for younger players.
 After the 1962 campaign, Short swung one of the biggest deals of the off-season, sending Hall of Fame shortstop Luis Aparicio and outfielder Al Smith to the Baltimore Orioles for Aparicio's Baltimore counterpart, Ron Hansen, young third baseman Pete Ward, power-hitting outfielder Dave Nicholson and future Hall of Fame knuckleball pitcher Hoyt Wilhelm.
 Hansen, Ward and Nicholson became regulars in 1963.
 Wilhelm would be Chicago's bullpen ace for six seasons (1963–68) and compile an earned run average of 1.92 in 361 games and 675 2/3 innings pitched in a White Sox uniform.
 That winter, Short also released Cooperstown-bound veteran pitcher Early Wynn, then stalled at 299 career victories.
-Short also would trade another White Sox legend and future Hall of Famer, Nellie Fox, after the 1963 campaign.
+Short also would trade another White Sox legend and future Hall of Famer, Nellie Fox, and release nine-time AL All-Star and 3x Gold Glove Award catcher Sherm Lollar after the 1963 campaign.

 However, Short believed that the best trade he ever made happened in January 1965, a three-way deal also involving the Kansas City Athletics and Cleveland Indians.
 In that transaction, the White Sox acquired ace left-handed starting pitcher Tommy John and centerfielder Tommie Agee.